nalivayev/florentine-abbot/README.md

 ## Why this matters

-VueScan is powerful, but its flexibility becomes a liability at scale.
-Hundreds of settings scattered across different tabs are easy to change by accident or forget to set correctly.
+VueScan is powerful, but its flexibility becomes a liability at scale: hundreds of settings across different tabs are easy to change by accident or miss.

-I addressed this by using canonical INI profiles, which provide:
+Florentine Abbot addresses this with canonical INI profiles and a scripted workflow that deliver:
 - **Predictability** — the same settings for every scan
-- **Reproducibility** — the ability to repeat the process exactly, even much later
+- **Reproducibility** — the ability to repeat the process exactly, even months later
-- **Standardization** — a single workflow for everyone on the project
+- **Standardization** — a single workflow shared by the team
-- **Automation** — fewer manual steps and less risk of human error
+- **Automation** — fewer manual steps and less chance of human error

 ## Features